FinOps-Open-Cost-and-Usage-Spec/foundation/operating_procedures.md

   FOCUS Working Groups are chartered by the SC to handle one or more Work Packages.

-  Each FOCUS Group will generate its own operational proceedures.
+  Each FOCUS Group may extend this operational proceedures with their own proceedures as long as they do not conflict or overrule any of the processes in this document or the [project charter](https://github.com/FinOps-Open-Cost-and-Usage-Spec/foundation/blob/main/FOCUS_-_Membership_Agreement_Package_for_use.pdf).
 Typically each FOCUS Group will work in its own Github repository or in a previously established Github repository within the FOCUS Project's GitHub Organization depending on the FOCUS Group's scope and deliverables.

   A list of current and previous FOCUS Groups will be maintained in GitHub [focus_groups.md](focus_groups.md).